 There are nine independent school districts in El Paso County for which appraisal rolls are annually developed.
 The preliminary results of this study are released in January after the appraisal year.
-The final results of this study are certified to the Education Commissioner of the Texas Education Agency (TEA) in July after the appraisal year.
+The results of this study are certified to the Education Commissioner of the Texas Education Agency (TEA) in July after the appraisal year.
 This outside (third party) ratio study provides additional assistance to the CAD in determining areas of market activity or changing market conditions.

 In addition to the PVS, the CAD is subject to a state audit of our governance, taxpayer assistance programs, operating and appraisal standards and methodologies known as the Methods and Assistance Program Review (MAP).
-An audit is currently taking place for this year (2022) for which results will be released next year.
+An audit is currently taking place for the tax year (2023) for which results will be released next year.

 In September 2012, the International Association of Assessing Officers (IAAO) awarded CAD the Certificate of Excellence in Assessment Administration.
 The IAAO required an extensive submission of descriptions of all facets of the operation with supporting documentation.
-We recertified in September 2018 for this designation.
+We recertified in September 2018, and are currently preparing submission documents for the recertification of this designation in 2024.